zenml-io/zenml/docs/book/extending-zenml/secrets-manager.md

 # Some additional implementation details

 Different providers in the space of secrets manager have different definitions of what constitutes a secret.
-While some providers consider a single key value pair a secret: `'secret_name': 'secret_value'`, other providers have a slightly different definition.
-For them, a secret is a collection of key value pairs:
+While some providers consider a single key-value pair a secret: (`'secret_name': 'secret_value'`), other providers have a slightly different definition.
+For them, a secret is a collection of key-value pairs:
 `{'some_username': 'user_name_1', 'some_pwd': '1234'}`.

 ZenML falls into the second category.
 The implementation of the different